SumanAdhithya30/Urban_Loads/README.md

 ---

-Made with 💡 by Team SmartGridAI — Hackathon 2025 Submission
+Made with 💡 by Team Ctrl+Alt+Defeat(HAE-043) — Hackera'25 Submission
-For queries or contributions, please contact: your.email@example.com
+For queries or contributions, please contact: 1049viveksubramaniang@gmail.com